How to Sleep Better During the Hot Texas Summer

 This might seem counter-intuitive, but taking a warm bath or shower before bed can actually help you sleep better.
 That’s because, contrary to popular belief, a warm bath or shower helps lower your body’s temperature.
 After you step out of the tub, the moisture on your skin quickly evaporates.
 This effect causes your body to cool off.

 You need a fully functioning air conditioner to survive the hot summer nights in Texas.
 That’s why AC maintenance is so important.
-Contact Airmasters Heating & Air Conditioning Inc. at 817-506-4862 to schedule your appointment today.
+Contact Airmasters AC, Heat, Plumbing & Electrical at 817-506-4862 to schedule your appointment today.
 We’re here to help you sleep more peacefully at night so you can live a more productive life during the day.

 Image provided by iStock